chinapedia/wikipedia.abstract.en/Page/Glucose.md

 Glucose degradation

-Glucose_metabolism.svgic forms are digested and taken up by the body in the intestines, including starch, glycogen, disaccharides and monosaccharides.
+ic forms are digested and taken up by the body in the intestines, including starch, glycogen, disaccharides and monosaccharides.
 Glucose is stored in mainly the liver and muscles as glycogen.
 It is distributed and used in tissues as free glucose.]]
 In humans, glucose is metabolised by glycolysis[63] and the pentose phosphate pathway.[64]
 Glycolysis is used by all living organisms,[65][66] with small variations, and all organisms generate energy from the breakdown of monosaccharides.[67]
 In the further course of the metabolism, it can be completely degraded via oxidative decarboxylation, the Krebs cycle (synonym _citric acid cycle_) and the respiratory chain to water and carbon dioxide.
 If there is not enough oxygen available for this, the glucose degradation in animals occurs anaerobic to lactate via lactic acid fermentation and releases less energy.
 Muscular lactate enters the liver through the bloodstream in mammals, where gluconeogenesis occurs (Cori cycle).
 With a high supply of glucose, the metabolite acetyl-CoA from the Krebs cycle can also be used for fatty acid synthesis.[68]
 Glucose is also used to replenish the body's glycogen stores, which are mainly found in liver and skeletal muscle.
 These processes are hormonally regulated.

 In other living organisms, other forms of fermentation can occur.
 The bacterium _Escherichia coli_ can grow on nutrient media containing glucose as the sole carbon source.[69]
 In some bacteria and, in modified form, also in archaea, glucose is degraded via the Entner-Doudoroff pathway.[70]